BiographyFact Check

 Early Life in Indiana

-Before her name was all over the news, Karla Knafel was just a girl from North Webster, Indiana.
-She was born in 1963 into a massive, religious household.
-Her parents, Terry and Grace Knafel, actually had nine children in total.
-Growing up with eight siblings under very strict rules wasn’t for her—she ended up eloping while she was still a teenager just to find some breathing room.
+Before she was in the news, Karla was just a normal girl from North Webster, Indiana.
+She was born in 1963.
+Her family was very religious and very large.
+In fact, her parents had nine kids.
+Living with strict rules and eight brothers and sisters was really hard for her.
+She actually left home and got married while she was still a teenager, just to find some freedom.

 Trying for Hollywood